 Hardwood Flooring

 Hardwood durability is heavily influenced by moisture behaviour.
-Wood is a hygroscopic material, meaning it absorbs and releases moisture depending on environmental conditions.
+Wood is a hygroscopic material, meaning it absorbs and releases moisture in response to environmental conditions.

 Understanding the performance differences between oak and maple flooring is essential, as each reacts differently to moisture exposure, pressure, and environmental changes.